-You might’ve heard of the word “motherboard” before, but you rarely have chances to see a motherboard with your own eyes, or figure out how important it is to your computer’s operation.
+You might’ve heard of the word “motherboard” before, but you rarely have chances to find out how it works, or how important it is to your computer’s operation.
 Is it really that essential?
 Why should motherboard drivers be updated and how?
-Please read on to find the answers and satisfy your curiosity as well.
+Now let’s dig in to satisfy your curiosity.

 What is a motherboard?

 As its name suggests, a motherboard can be considered as a “mother” who takes care of all the components of your computer.
-This metaphor may not be precise enough, but the motherboard does play an important role in your PC’s operation.
+This metaphor may not be precise enough, but the motherboard does play a core role in your PC’s operation.

 Located on the back side or at the bottom of your computer chassis, the motherboard appears as a slab with embedded lines and connectors.
 This slab should be called a printed circuit board (PCB) and the lines are copper tracks used for the connectivity between different parts.

 The primary function of a motherboard is to connect all the hardware components together, including main power, CPU, memory, graphics and sound cards.
 Some of these components are soldered to the motherboard while others are plugged into it via a slot or port.